arnaudvl/deep-learning-keras/README.md

 ### Installation

-Clone of the repository in your local workspace:
+Clone the repository in your local workspace:

 git clone https://github.com/arnaudvl/deep-learning-keras